danilo-montes-code/Genshin-Data/README.md

     * Flexbox is more flexible than native css stylings
 * (3 points) MongoDB + Heroku Deployment
     * I am using these to make my web app available outside of the class
-* (1 point) mongoose-slugger-plugin
-    * Replacement for mongoose-url-slugs given vulnerability in dependency

 11 points total out of 8 required points